-The Company maintains underwriting manuals that articulate the application of the principles in its risk appetite statement to its financial guaranty business.
-For new financial guaranty business, generally a risk must be viewed by the Company as investment grade at the time of underwriting to be eligible for insurance.
+The Company maintains underwriting manuals that articulate the application of the principles in its risk appetite statement to its insurance business.
+For new business, generally a risk must be viewed by the Company as investment grade at the time of underwriting to be eligible for insurance.
 The underwriting manuals also articulate the Company's exposure limits and credit policies applicable to specific products.